diogopontual/imagine/README.md

 ### Properties

-The Imagine configuration can be done by element attributes or by properties on config object.
-The config object has precedence.
+The Imagine configuration can be done by element attributes or by properties on config object. **The config object has precedence**.

 JS Property   | DOM Attribute | Default Value | Description
 ------------- | --------------|---------------|------------